kkoomen/vim-doge/CONTRIBUTING.md

 ```
 function myFuncA(   array $p1,   string $p2,   int $p3,   bool $p4,   Entity $p5,   Node $p6, ) {   // }  function myFuncA(   bool $p1,   Entity $p2,   Node $p3,
 ```
 and this is where you should write your regex for.
-This requires to write a lot of non-greedy regex to ensure no parameters will be taken from the function defined below the one you're generating documentation for.
+This requires you to write a non-greedy regex to ensure no parameters will be taken from the function defined below the one you're generating documentation for.

 If you need help with your regex you can visit the IRC Freenode #regex or #vim channel or [ask a question](https://github.com/kkoomen/doge/issues/new?labels=question&template=question.md) in the issue tracker.